40thieves/final-year-project/src/03 - literature-review/03 - what-is-altmetrics.md

 Unlike Twitter, Facebook and other social media tools, blogging's culture of linking to primary sources is strong, and is similar to academics culture of citations.
 This makes links on blogs a strong indicator of impact (Priem & Hemminger, 2010).
 Blogs tend to reference "high quality science", with 70.5% of the publications references were in journals with high impact factors (Groth & Gurney, 2010).

 Priem & Hemminger (2010) report that mining blogs to spot trends has been an area of active research, with some blog trend detection services created (Glance et al; 2004) (Bansal & Koudas, 2007).
 These systems scrape the blogosphere to spot emerging trends, which can then be mapped to scholarly impact (Priem & Hemminger, 2010).
 In addition to text mining, subscriber numbers are used to gain insights on impact.
 The altmetrics tool, ImpactStory uses an API provided by the popular blogging service, Wordpress, to extract the number of subscribers to a given blog.
-Using this method, impact of a scholar's blog can be determined.
+Using this method, impact of a scholar's blog can be determined ("ImpactStory: FAQ", n.d.).

 <div class="page-break-avoid">